twm105/olympic-medals-predict/readme.md

 ## Project Overview
 Is it possible use machine learning to predict the medals table for an Olympic Games?
 Can this be done using only publicly-available information?
 This project explores this question using traditional ML to train a model on historical Olympic data combined socioeconomic data retrieved from the web, with a focus on XGBoost.
 This analysis focuses on the summer Olypmic Games, but some data was collected on winter Games too which could be investigated in the future.

-## Motivation & Problem Statement
+## Motivation and Problem Statement
-- A key motivation for this project was learning classic ML (e.g. scikit-learn), with a deeper dive into XGBoost specifically.
 - A personal interest in sport and the Olympics sparked the question of whether structured data could be gathered and used to train a ML model for future predictions.
-- This would also hopefully generate insights into what the most important macro-features that drove predictions were.
+- It was also hoped the project would generate insights into what the most important factors that drove predictions were.
 - Some hypotheses included:
     - Larger populations have a bigger talent pool to draw from
     - Richer countries can afford to spend more on performance programmes
     - There are certain advantages for competing in a home Games, such as increased qualification spots, familiarity with venues, and home-crowd support
+- A key motivation for this project was learning classic ML (e.g. scikit-learn), with a deeper dive into XGBoost specifically.
 - This project was developed around 2021 Tokyo Games and revisted ahead of Paris 2024.

-## Data Collection & Processing
+## Data Collection and Processing
-As ever data collection was not trivial as hoped!
-Everything online at the time wasn't clean or at the correct level of detail, complete, or clean enough for simple joins to other datasets.
+As ever, data collection was not as trivial as was hoped!
+All data available online at the time of collection had issues.
+It wasn't:
+- clean or complete
+- at the required level of detail,
+- consistently labelled for simple joins to other datasets.

-### Data spec
+### Data Specification
 > _For every Olympic Games, for every country at each Olympic Games, how many medals were won? (total, gold, silver, bronze) Include data on population, GDP per capita, and derive other relevant features_

 Note: GDP per capita was used to avoid colinearity with population from using pure GDP